-Leftovers have never lasted more then a day at our house, but if you have some leftover, cover it with the lid and it should stay good for 3-5 days before it starts to get a little freezer burnt.
-You can put plastic wrap right up to the exposed edges to help with freezer burn if ice cream seems to get freezer burn quickly in your freezer.
+Leftovers have never lasted more than a day at our house, but if you have some leftover, cover it with the lid and it should stay good for 3-5 days before it starts to get a little freezer burnt.
+You can put plastic wrap right up to the exposed edges to help with freezer burn if the ice cream seems to get freezer burn quickly in your freezer.

 Do I need anything special to make this dessert?

 - I use my Ninja Food Processor to crush up the cookies.

 - I like to use a glass 9×13 pan that has a lid, but any 9×13 pan will work as long as it can go in the freezer.

 - A good ice cream scoop (or you can cut the container off and slice the ice cream into inch sections to put on the crust).

 - 36 sandwich cookies (see picture above) 18 vanilla and 18 chocolate, divided